 Learn model merging techniques, from simple weight averaging and task arithmetic to TIES-Merging and DARE, including practical guidance on tokenizer compatibility, mergekit workflows, and evaluation.

-Production-grade retrieval and agent systems: vector indexes, GraphRAG, security, orchestration, memory, HITL, and failure recovery
+Advanced retrieval and agent systems: vector indexes, GraphRAG, security, orchestration, memory, recovery, RLMs, and a production capstone

 Learn how approximate nearest neighbor indexes use HNSW, IVF, and Product Quantization to balance speed, recall, and memory in production vector databases.